Duffew/rock-paper-scissors/README.md

     *Computer tally bug - the issue*

-    - The probelm - spelling.
-When writting the span used to display the computer's tally, I had misspeled the id: "compuer-tally".
+    - The problem - spelling.
+When writing the span used to display the computer's tally, I had misspelled the id: "compuer-tally".
 This meant that the JavaScript function was referencing a span that did not exist.

     <img src="screenshots/bug_1_problem.png" alt="screenshot of the computer tally bug problem">